plirof/8bit-text-adventure-1/howToUseGit.md

 At this point, I also suggest making a shortcut to the `checkout` command so we can just type `co` instead, but this tutorial will use the `checkout` command just for clarity.
 To do this, type `$ git config --global alias.co checkout`

 **Initializing a repository**
+A repository on git is a lot like a repository on github.
+It is a cache of files which make up a project.
+In git, the repositories are the places where you can execute all your commands, so outside of a repository you cannot do much at all.
+A repository is stored in a single folder and any sub-folders or files are controlled by git.
+So if we had a folder called bacon and another one inside that called sandwich, if we made our bacon folder into a repository any files in the bacon folder as well as any files in the sandwich folder would be included in the repository.
+Now we will actually create one ourselves.
+For this you will need some basic  command line knowledge on how to navigate and make directories using `cd` and `mkdir`.